nordnet/cordova-hot-code-push-cli/README.md

 a user connected
 ```

 3) Open any file from your `www` folder and do some changes in it.
-For example, change `index.html` file.
+For example, change `index.html`.
 As a result, you will see in the servers console:
 ```
 File changed:  /TestProject/www/index.html
 Build 2015.09.07-10.12.31 created in /TestProject/www